patil11/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 -   Spins are programmed into the L-70k centrifuge for ease of use.
     Please see page 3-2 of the manual for Programmed Usage.

+## Biohazard Safety

+-    Be sure to work in a biohazard safety cabinet at all times.
+Wipe the cabinet before and after use with 70% ethanol or Bacdown disinfectant.
+-    Use universal biosafety precautions, wear a lab coat and disposable gloves, and other appropriate PPE.
+-    When disposing BAL fluids, add bleach to the discarded fluid for 10% bleach solution to disinfect the cells and fluid at least 10 minutes, then discard and rinse down the drain.
+-    While spinning in centrifuge, cover the samples with the "Biohazard" caps to prevent the spread of infectious content in the case of a spill.
+-    Dispose trash in the designated "Biohazard" trashcans.
+Be sure to double bag the pipets before disposal.

 # Materials

 1. 50-mL polystyrene conical tubes